imtiazziko/SLK-few-shot/README.md

 This repository contains the code for **Clustering for few-shot learning** paper.
 If you use this code please cite the following paper:
 [**Clustering for few-shot learning**]()
-Imtiaz Masud Ziko, Jose Dolz, Eric Granger and Ismail Ben Ayed
+Imtiaz Masud Ziko, Malik Boudiaf, Jose Dolz, Eric Granger and Ismail Ben Ayed

 ## Introduction
 We Adapt clustering algorithm for few-shot learning task.
 The clustering part works on the initially learned feature extractor on base class data.